 Dear [Decision Maker],

 As you know, the Special Diabetes Program (SDP) supports millions of Americans affected by diabetes and prediabetes.
-But unless SDP is renewed before funding expires on November 21, future discoveries will be jeopardized.
+But unless SDP is renewed before funding expires, future discoveries will be jeopardized.
 SDP is comprised of two important components: the Special Statutory Funding Program for Type 1 Diabetes Research (SDP-type 1) and the Special Diabetes Program for Indians (SDPI).
 While I appreciate that Congress extended SDP as part of the continuing resolution, short-term extensions make it difficult for the federal agencies that administer this funding to invest in the best research toward a cure or provide diabetes treatment and prevention in the communities that need it most.

 Sincerely,[Your Name] [Your Address] [City, State ZIP][Your Email]